StaffanMelin/dstudio/docs/dstudio-doc.md

 ### Object configuration

-All DStudio instruments are configured using a struct, then calling the Setup() method of the object.
+All DStudio instruments are configured using a struct, then you call the Setup() method of the object.
 The easiest way to understand them is by looking a the examples and study the header files.

 If you are using the mixer it will take care of calling all sound generating objects for you.

-All classes derived from DSound can be of different types and have a get and set method for working with this: GetType() and SetType():
+All classes derived from DSound can be of different types and have a get and set method for working with this (`GetType()` and `SetType()`):

 - `TUNED` - used and set as default for all tuned instruments, ie synths
 - `PERCUSSION` - used and set as default for all drum sounds
 - `FX` - used and set as default for all FX plugins
 - `MIXER` - analyses the incoming MIDI and sends it to the channel indicated by (in) the MIDI message
 - `MIXER_SUB` - a submixer is a mixer put on one channel of the main mixer.
-When a DMixer of this type receives a MIDI message it sends it to all instruments on every channel.
+When a `DMixer` of this type receives a MIDI message it sends it to all instruments on every channel.
 Use this to build fat patches.
-- `MIXER_PERCUSSION` - looks at incoming MIDI and sends it on to the channel indicated by the NOTE value - 36 (the 36 comes from the constant MIDI_PERCUSSION_START defined in dstudio.h).
-This way you can create a drum set using a DMixer of type `MIXER_PERCUSSION`.
+- `MIXER_PERCUSSION` - looks at incoming MIDI and sends it on to the channel indicated by the NOTE value - 36 (the 36 comes from the constant MIDI_PERCUSSION_START defined in `dstudio.h`).
+This way you can create a drum set using a `DMixer` of type `MIXER_PERCUSSION`.

 ## Basic tutorial